 How to report a violation of the code of conduct*

-If you have been involved or witnessed an incident during the Global DH Symposium that you believe violates this Code of Conduct, you can report it in three ways:
+- If you have been involved in or witnessed an incident during the Global DH Symposium that you believe violates this Code of Conduct, you can report it in any of the following ways:

-- you will get a response within 8 hours
+- you will receive a response within 8 hours

 The Global Digital Humanities Symposium Planning Committee will expeditiously and confidentially examine all incidents reported before, during, and after the Symposium.
 We reserve the right to take actions we deem necessary at any time to remedy disruptive behavior that renders the conference experience unsafe for participants.
 Anyone found to be in violation of this Code of Conduct may be subject to sanctions, including without limitation:

 - Require immediate compliance with the Committee’s decision

 - Immediate cessation of harassing or disruptive behavior

 - Removal of or declining to post a presenter’s talk online (if violation occurred during a presentation)